Chatbot UX

 • Referring to a prior discussion or purchase increments

-• User preference based recommendations
+• User preference-based recommendations

 • Adapting talk style according to user behaviour